itsjoshuagraves/digitalgarden/content/about/digital-gardening/index.md

 ---
-title: The Site
+title: Digital Gardening
 bookToc: true
 type: docs
-summary: "Why build a digital garden?"
+summary: "What is a digital garden and why build one?"
 ---

 ## Why build this?